-Eltville on the Rhine (lat.
-Alta Villa = Hoher Hof, higher situated town), also known as the "wine, sparkling wine and rose town", is the oldest and largest town in the German Rheingau wine region.
-In 2006 it was given the title "Gutenbergstadt" (Gutenberg town) because the famous inventor of letterpress printing Johannes Gensfleisch, called Gutenberg (1400 -1468) spent several years of his childhood here and also stayed here at the end of his life.
-The town with about 17,000 inhabitants is situated on the banks of the Rhine and consists of the five districts of the core town Eltville, Erbach, Hattenheim, Martinsthal and Rauenthal.
-In the old town with its winding alleys there are many old aristocratic courts, half-timbered houses, restaurants and ostrich taverns.
-In a wooded valley behind Hattenheim lies the world-famous Cistercian monastery Eberbach.
-Eltville is the seat of the Hessian State Wine Estates, as well as the wine and sparkling wine producers Albus, Baron Knyphausen, Breuer Stefan, Baron Langwerth von Simmern, H. J. Ernst, Kaufmann Urban, Lamm-Jung, Ress Balthasar, Rotkäppchen-Mumm (with MM among others) and Vaux.
+Also known as the "wine, sparkling wine and rose town", Eltville am Rhein (lat.
+Alta Villa = high court, higher town) is the oldest and largest town in the German wine-growing region of Rheingau.
+In 2006 it was given the title of "Gutenbergstadt" (Gutenberg Town) because the famous inventor of printing, Johannes Gensfleisch, called Gutenberg (1400 -1468) spent some years of his childhood here and also stayed here at the end of his life.
+The town of around 17,000 inhabitants is situated on the banks of the Rhine and consists of the five districts of Eltville, Erbach, Hattenheim, Martinsthal and Rauenthal.
+In the old town with its winding lanes there are many old noble farms, half-timbered houses, restaurants and wine taverns.
+In a wooded valley behind Hattenheim lies the world-famous Cistercian monastery of Eberbach.
+Eltville is the seat of the Hessian State Wine Estates, as well as the wine and sparkling wine producers Albus, Baron Knyphausen, Breuer Stefan, Freiherr Langwerth von Simmern, H. J. Ernst, Kaufmann Urban, Lamm-Jung, Ress Balthasar, Rotkäppchen-Mumm (with MM, among others) and Vaux.